lgs/vrops-export/README.md

 ## Description
 A simple command-line data export tool for vRealize Operations.
 Currently supports CVS, but additional output formats are planned.

+# Installation
+The tool can be installed from pre-built binaries or built from source.
+If you're unclear what "building from source" means, you probably want to use the binaries.
+Building from source is mainly for people who like to change the code and contribute to the project.

 ## Installing the binaries
 ### Prerequisites
 * Java JDK 1.8 installed on the machine where you plan to run the tool